TOVTC/docker-101-tutorial/README.md

 ```
 docker compose logs -f
 ```
-*   displays the logs from each searvice
+*   displays the logs from each service
 ```
 docker compose logs -f app
 ```